jdavidcab/ormuco-technical-test-questionc/README.md

 # GEO LRU Cache

-These are a two Java Microservice allow save and read information in a LRU cache system.
+These are two Java Microservice allow save and read information in a LRU cache system.
 The first service called "geo-lru-cache" implement my owner LRU algorithm.
 And the second service called "redis-geo-lru-cache" use a client Redis to save and read cache information from Redis Cache.

 Redis is one of the most popular in-memory data structure stores.
 For this reason, it can be used as a database, cache, and message broker.